 Open plan living-room with kitchen and dining areas.
 Electric cooker, microwave, fridge, washing machine and dishwasher.
 Satellite TV and wood-burner

-Bedroom with double bed (5') and en suite Wet-room with shower, WC and wash-basin
+Bedroom with king-size double bed (5') and en suite Wet-room with shower, WC and wash-basin

 Access to Store-room with tumble-drier

 - Deck furniture and barbecue